bgrsquared/d3-react-squared/README.md

 # Version Updates:
+0.1.7:
+- Add 'aspectRatio' and 'labelSize' to barChart
+- Change basic size of pie- and barCharts to 1000 (can be overridden in params)

 0.1.6:
 - Add 'line chart' with some new features (these will be added to other charts later, where appilcable), such as:
   - Parametrized **aspect ratio** (make sure you also adjust paddingBottom!)
 This will be improved in future versions